 Dockerfile settings

-To use a Dockerfile, you must change the Build environment option in the application’s Settings (Settings > Build > Update settings).
+To use a Dockerfile, you must change the Build strategy in the application’s Settings (Settings > Build strategy > Update build strategy).
 The Dockerfile path is the path to your Dockerfile relative to the repository root.
 For example, if your Dockerfile is in the repository root, enter Dockerfile in that field.
 If your Dockerfile is in a subdirectory named app, enter the path to the Dockerfile: app/Dockerfile.
 Context is the path in the repository we need access to so we can build your application.
 Most applications are built from the repository root, and you can enter the repository root (.) in the Context field.
-If your application needs to be built from a subdirectory (e.g. app), enter that subdirectory path in the Context field: app.
+If your application needs to be built from a subdirectory (e.g., app), enter that subdirectory path in the Context field: app.
 The Registry credential is only required for private Docker images.
 You must enter your registry credentials within username > Company settings > Registry credentials.
 Once you’ve entered your credentials in the Company settings, you can choose which credentials you want to use.Dockerfile and pnpm

-If you use pnpm with a Dockerfile, you must use the following location forPNPM_HOME
+If you use pnpm with a Dockerfile, you must use the following location forPNPM_HOME: